Notta2001/it4863-elasticsearch/README.md

 # it4863-elasticsearch
-Hello, it4863-elasticsearch ís an app that I build for my uni subject.
+Hello, it4863-elasticsearch is an app that I build for my uni subject.

 In this project, I use Elasticsearch [version 7.17.1] with Python, Javascript.